syseleven/grav-docs-metakube/pages/04.tutorials/13.create-a-load-balancer/default.en.md

 Among others this makes a few interesting scenarios possible:

-- Delete and recreate an existing service without loosing the IP.
+- Delete and recreate an existing service without losing the IP.
 Sometimes this is for example necessary to reinstall/upgrade a helm chart.
 - Move a floating IP to another cluster in the same region (and the same project).
 (The nodes of the new cluster need to be created before the old service is deleted, otherwise a node gets the IP assigned.)
 - Making sure to always have the same IP because other systems/firewalls depend on it.